Luxury 5 star cottages with private hot tub in peacefull romantic settings with Panoramic views of Snowdonia mountains &

-Pets are welcome £30 per visit .
-1 x medium size or 2 x very small max!
+Pet is welcome £30 per visit .
+1 x only small -medium size

 some breeds may not be suited .(.please check with owner )

 Dog must not be left unattended inside the cottage.( unless in a cage.) leave them in your own car when using hot tub.

 Please use plastic tumblers in & around hot tub.
-Broken glass means hot tub out of action for 24 hours.
+Broken glass is very dangerous in tub.

 No smoking in or around hot tub.

-Snowdonia The National Park attracts climbers and walkers from all over the world, it is a walker’s paradise with hundreds of paths of varying degrees of difficulty and as many good guide books to help you find your way.
+Snowdonia National Park attracts climbers and walkers from all over the world, it is a walker's paradise with hundreds of paths of varying degrees of difficulty and as many good guide books to help you find your way.
 The towering mountains, foothills rolling down to the sea, beautiful valleys, lakes and alpine villages create a picture that can be enjoyed all the year round.
 Bangor is a university town with a 12th century cathedral, museum and the Victorian Gothic castle at Penrhyn.
 The cog railway to the top of Snowdonia sets off from the lakeside town of Llanberis and there are several well documented footpaths to the summit for the more energetic.
 Visitors to Betws y Coed enjoy the pubs and restaurants and the excellent shops specialising in Welsh crafts, local produce, climbing gear and outdoor clothes.

 Aber Falls - Rhaeadr Fawr in Welsh - is Wales's tallest vertical waterfall, cascading from a height of 120 feet over an igneous rock face.
 Located in the Carneddau mountains between Bangor and Conway, it is reached via a magical woodland trail upstream, passing steep, gasping gorges.The cottage has direct access to the Caerneddau .